microsoft/botbuilder-python/.github/ISSUE_TEMPLATE/python-sdk-feature-request.md

 ---
 name: Python SDK Feature Request
-about: Suggest an feature for the Bot Builder Python SDK
+about: Suggest a feature for the Bot Builder Python SDK

 ---